Jensssen/How-to-become-a-Linux-PowerUser/README.md

 ```

 ## zsh-autosuggestions
-A plugin that enables autocompletion in you terminal.
-Probably one of the most important plugins, I have every tested.
+A plugin that enables autocompletion in your terminal.
+Probably one of the most important plugins I have ever used.

 [HOW TO INSTALL](https://github.com/zsh-users/zsh-autosuggestions/blob/master/INSTALL.md)